isomerpages/gb-assist/pages/solutionrepo/solution304.md

 N.A. for non-SMEs

 #### Things to Note
-Equipment must meet the following specifications:
 - Blade cutting or ultrasonic cutting
-- 2 to 24 portions per product
+- 2 or more portions per product
-- Speed: up to 360 cakes per hour
 - Touch panel with memory setup (optional)
 - Easily changed bottom plate (optional)

-Additional criteria:
+- Speed: up to 360 cakes per hour (optional)

-- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
-- The purchase of pre-owned/used equipment is not supportable.
+Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.
+The purchase of pre-owned/used equipment is not supportable.

-No change in vendor allowed

 #### Contact Information
 N.A.